-Throughout the revision of the Neighbourhood Plan we have liaised with Officers from Harborough District Council to ensure not only that emerging Policies are in general conformity with the Submission Local Plan.
+Throughout the revision of the Neighbourhood Plan we have liaised with Officers from Harborough District Council to ensure that Policies are in general conformity with the Local Plan.

-The various consultation initiatives are documented in the updated Statement of Community Consultation (Appendix 1, to be attached to the Submission NP).
+The various consultation initiatives are documented in the updated Statement of Community Consultation (Appendix 1).